-We know who the King of this stone-kingdom is: he is the King of kings, the mighty Lord Jesus Christ himself (Revelation 19:15-16).
+We know who the King of this stone-kingdom is: he is the King of kings, the mighty Lord Jesus Christ himself (Revelation 19.15-16).
 For only he could ever be the King for whom the God of heaven would set up a kingdom that shall never be destroyed.
-As it is written elsewhere, “all things were created by him, and for him” (Colossians 1:16-17).
+As it is written elsewhere, “all things were created by him and for him” (Colossians 1.16-17).

-The Messiah (Christ) now sits upon the throne of David.
+The Lord Jesus Christ now sits upon the throne of David.
 The apostle James understood well what Christ is accomplishing on that throne: “James answered, saying, Men and brethren, hearken unto me: Simeon hath declared how God at the first did visit the Gentiles, to take out of them a people for his name.
 And to this agree the words of the prophets; as it is written, After this I will return, and will build again the tabernacle of David, which is fallen down; and I will build again the ruins thereof, and I will set it up: That the residue of men might seek after the Lord, and all the Gentiles, upon whom my name is called, saith the Lord, who doeth all these things.
 Known unto God are all his works from the beginning of the world” (Acts 13b-18).

-The Lord Jesus is not called the “Saviour of the world” and the “Saviour of all men” for nothing (John 4:42; 1 Timothy 4:10; 1 John 4:14).
+The Lord Jesus is not called the “Saviour of the world” and the “Saviour of all men” for nothing (John 4.42; 1 Timothy 4.10; 1 John 4.14).
 These titles of Christ are prophetic—of this we can be certain!

-Death shall be swallowed by the victorious Christ’s victory, which God has given to the Lord’s people (1 Corinthians 15:54,57).
-Jesus SAVES his people from their sins, giving them back all that they had lost in Adam—and so much more—indeed every spiritual blessing (see Ephesians 1:3).
+Death shall be swallowed by the victorious Christ’s victory, which God has given to the Lord’s people (1 Corinthians 15.54,57).
+Jesus saves his people from their sins, giving them back all that they had lost in Adam—and so much more: indeed, every spiritual blessing (see Ephesians 1.3).

 “For as in Adam all die, even so in Christ shall all be made alive.
 But every man in his own order: Christ the firstfruits; afterward they that are Christ’s at his coming.
 Then cometh the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and all authority and power.
 For he must reign, till he hath put all enemies under his feet.
 The last enemy that shall be destroyed is death.
 For he hath put all things under his feet.
 But when he saith all things are put under him, it is manifest that he is excepted, which did put all things under him.
-And when all things shall be subdued unto him, then shall the Son also himself be subject unto him that put all things under him, that God may be all in all” (1 Corinthians 15:22-28).
+And when all things shall be subdued unto him, then shall the Son also himself be subject unto him that put all things under him, that God may be all in all” (1 Corinthians 15.22-28).

 Though we do not see him now, we shall.
 When the number of the Church is complete, then our Saviour shall return.
-“Behold, he cometh with clouds; and every eye shall see him” (Revelation 1:7a).
+“Behold, he cometh with clouds; and every eye shall see him” (Revelation 1.7).
 And among those eyes there shall be Christian eyes.
 This was promised to us by angels who were present at his ascension and (physical) departure from this world.
-“And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven” (Acts 1:6-11).
+“And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven” (Acts 1.6-11).

 Whether or not we are in that last generation of Christians—we shall see our Lord’s glorious return to earth.

 “For this we say unto you by the word of the Lord, that we which are alive and remain unto the coming of the Lord shall not prevent them which are asleep.
 For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
-Wherefore comfort one another with these words” (1 Thessalonians 4:15-18).
+Wherefore comfort one another with these words” (1 Thessalonians 4.15-18).

 Our Saviour shall return.
-“And as it is appointed unto men once to die, but after this the judgment: So Christ was once offered to bear the sins of many; and unto them that look for him shall he appear the second time without sin unto salvation” (Hebrews 9:27-28).
+“And as it is appointed unto men once to die, but after this the judgment: So Christ was once offered to bear the sins of many; and unto them that look for him shall he appear the second time without sin unto salvation” (Hebrews 9.27-28).

-He shall come again “without sin”, for when he came the first time, he came to bear all our sins, and when he returns, he does not come to bring our sins back again, or to hold them against us.
-No, for he comes “unto salvation”, to complete that salvation of his people, to deliver them from all evil and to raise them to the promised glorified state, body and soul.
+He shall come again “without sin,” for when he came the first time, he came to bear all our sins, and when he returns, he does not come to bring our sins back again, or to hold them against us.
+No, for he comes “unto salvation,” to complete that salvation of his people, to deliver them from all evil and to raise them to the promised glorified state, body and soul.

 The entire Church, meaning all the people of God from every generation since the beginning, are saved by the one and only Saviour, the Lord Jesus Christ.
-There are not two (or more) peoples of God but one—one Bride of the Lamb, one new Jerusalem, adorned for her Saviour Priest-King (see Ephesians 2:11-22; Romans 11:17; Hebrews 7: Revelation 21:1-2,9-14.).
+There are not two (or more) peoples of God but one—one Bride of the Lamb, one new Jerusalem, adorned for her Saviour Priest-King (see Ephesians 2.11-22; Romans 11.17; Hebrews 7 Revelation 21.1-2,9-14.).

-- We should all worship and praise God for this great salvation, rather than dispute about its meaning. ↩︎
+We should all worship and praise God for this great salvation, rather than dispute about its meaning. ↩︎